-Primitive Type Restrictions on Values url Can contain arbitrary text.
-The platform will prepend the url with 'http://' if no scheme is provided. picklist Can contain arbitrary text, independent of the field definition.
-Picklist values are not enforced by the schema, and users can modify a picklist value to contain any text via an update call. text Can contain arbitrary text textarea Can contain arbitrary text rich text field Contains an allowlistt of HTML tags.
+Primitive Type Restrictions on Values

+url Can contain arbitrary text.
+The platform will prepend the url with 'http://' if no scheme is provided.

+picklist Can contain arbitrary text, independent of the field definition.
+Picklist values are not enforced by the schema, and users can modify a picklist value to contain any text via an update call.

+text Can contain arbitrary text

+textarea Can contain arbitrary text

+Primitive Type Restrictions on Values rich text field Contains an allowlistt of HTML tags.
 Any other HTML characters must be HTML-encoded.
-The listed tags can be safely used unencoded in an HTML rendering context but not in any other rendering context (e.g. javascript control characters are not encoded).
+The listed tags can be safely usedunencoded in an HTML rendering context but not in any other rendering context (e.g. javascript control characters are not encoded).